IamGianluca/anki-ai/README.md

 Some of the features `anki-ai` offers:

+- [ ] Edit existing notes to be more concise and improve formatting
+- [ ] Identify duplicate notes using semantic search
+- [ ] Suggest when a note should be split into multiple atomic notes
 - [ ] Create new notes from a text file or pdf
-- [ ] Find duplicate notes using semantic search
 - [ ] Identify missing tags
-- [ ] Ensure notes are atomic, and suggest when a note should be split into multiple notes
 - [ ] Fact-check notes, to ensure there are no mistakes
-- [ ] Edit notes to be more concise and comply with standard format
 - [ ] Suggest how existing notes could be improved, e.g., decompose a note into multiple atomic notes, creating reverse cards, adding mnemonic, etc.

 # Installation